 These heaters also take up space, but they are worth considering if your spa has minimal insulation, or no other features to reduce running costs.

-When purchasing a spa, search for one that is fully heat pump compatible.
+When looking to buy a spa, search for one that is fully heat pump compatible.
 This will allow you to:

-If you’re unsure about how to keep your spa comfortably warm or cool all year round, talk to Oasis Spas.
-Our team have unparalleled expertise recommending spa models and external heaters to our valued customers, and we’d love to help you out.
+If you’re unsure about how to keep your hot tub comfortably warm or cool all year round, talk to Oasis Spas.
+Our team have unparalleled expertise recommending top-of-the-line spa models and external heaters to our valued customers, and we’d love to help you out.